Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 For cost and installation ease, faux panels imitating projecting are a popular decorative option.

-Lightweight materials like fiberglass, polyfoam, wood or gypsum board are formed into 3D styles or less expensive relief carvings.
+Lightweight materials like fiberglass, polyfoam, wood, or gypsum board are formed into 3D styles or less expensive relief carvings.

-Trimmed with realistic column-style capitals and bases, the panels mount directly onto walls like wainscoting using adhesive, nails or screws depending on the underlying material.
+Trimmed with realistic column-style capitals and bases, the panels mount directly onto walls like wainscoting using adhesive, nails, or screws, depending on the underlying material.

-More intricate Corinthian, Ionic and other richly-carved varieties look elegant flanking fireplaces or staircases to emulate old-world architecture.
+More intricate Corinthian, Ionic, and other richly carved varieties look elegant flanking fireplaces or staircases to emulate old-world architecture.

-Concise shapes work well in modern environments needing understated but impactful dividing structures bringing in depth without visual clutter.
+Concise shapes work well in modern environments needing understated but impactful dividing structures, bringing in depth without visual clutter.

 How to Install Pilasters on Cabinetry

-They provide beautiful form and function incorporated into cabinetry.
+They provide beautiful form and function when incorporated into cabinetry.
 The detailed columns integrate storage with impressive architecture.

 Installation is straightforward for making a basic cabinet appear like custom built-ins.